NextSDS Logo

 Ingestion

 Call emergency number for your location / facility.
-Do not induce vomiting: transport to nearest medical facility for additional treatment.
+If swallowed, do not induce vomiting: transport to nearest medical facility for additional treatment.
 If vomiting occurs spontaneously, keep head below hips to prevent aspiration.

-Symptoms: If material enters lungs (aspiration), signs and symptoms may include coughing, choking, wheezing, difficulty in breathing, chest congestion, shortness of breath, and/or fever.
-If any of the following delayed signs and symptoms appear within the next 6 hours: fever greater than 101° F (38.3°C), shortness of breath, chest congestion or continued coughing or wheezing.
+Symptoms: If material enters lungs, signs and symptoms may include coughing, choking, wheezing, difficulty in breathing, chest congestion, shortness of breath, and/or fever.

 Immediate Medical Attention